Skip to main content

 The financial incentive is the most regulated aspect of these programs.
 The rules aim to ensure the reward is substantial enough to encourage participation but not so large as to be coercive, which would violate the principle of voluntary participation.
 The calculation of the maximum allowable incentive is precise and depends on which law is being applied.

 Crucially, GINA extends a similar, separate limit for the spouse.
 The incentive offered to your spouse for providing their own health information is also capped at 30% of the cost of self-only coverage.
 The employee’s reward and the spouse’s reward are calculated independently.
-An employer cannot, for instance, offer 60% of to the employee contingent on the spouse’s participation.
+An employer cannot, for instance, offer 60% of self-only coverage to the employee contingent on the spouse’s participation.

 Incentive caps are specifically calculated based on the cost of self-only coverage to ensure that rewards for participation do not become coercive pressures.